nhouse417/Projects/Facial Recognition/README.md

 The project flow is as follows:

-1. Run facial_req.py in the RaspberryPi terminal.
+1. Run facial_req.py in the RaspberryPi terminal by running the command "python3 facial_req.py".
 2. The webcam is started up and a window shows what the camera sees.
 3. If there is a face in view of the webcam, the program will determine if the face is in the dataset.
 4. If the face is in the dataset, the window will display the person's name (i.e. Noah).